How to Build an OKX Account Protection Checklist

 When should you stop instead of moving on?

-Stop when Device management is still unclear or when Recovery details does not match the live page state.
+Stop when Device management is still unclear or when Recovery materials does not match the live page state.

 What should you do after this page?